tedjames/squad-jarvis/README.md

 ## Future improvements

+- [ ] Instead of recording for 5 seconds, used VAD (voice activity detection) to detect when you're done talking and then process the audio
 - [ ] Display previous elevation/azimuth values so it's easier to switch between two targets
 - [ ] Allow users to provide a primary and secondary target all in one command, like "Fire mission at F2 3 4 and F2 5 2".
 That way you can quickly switch between two targets.
 - [ ] Save the previous primary and secondary target positions so you can say, "Revert to previous fire mission"